 Working with heavy machinery, known to fire management staff as ‘plant management’ involves using machinery such as bulldozers to actively suppress wild fires.
-PCS conduct plant management to construct strategic earth breaks and reduce fuel on the ground, such as dead wood and fallen trees, to aid the suppression of wildfires.
+PCS use plant to construct strategic earth breaks and reduce fuel on the ground, such as dead wood and fallen trees, to aid the suppression of wildfires.
 Heavy machinery is also used to create tracks and trails which allow access to other fire resources.

 PCS employs a team who manage plant on a daily basis in order to complete the various fuel management and fire trail work across the Territory.
 Trained PCS staff fill roles both as plant managers and supervisors during wildfire and prescribed burns.